JayWalker512/CryptoNoter/README.md

 For troubleshooting & debugging, you should open the issues at https://github.com/cryptonoter/CryptoNoter/issues/1 so that the community can replicate the bugs and help you out.
 I will be reading the issues frequently and will assist in troubleshooting.

 ## Future Developments
-At this moment, I'm working to implement ETN and AEON mining into this project
+At this moment, I'm working to implement AEON mining into this project

 ## Mining Pool
 Monero XMR Mining Pool (For Javascript Web Mining): https://pool.cryptonoter.com